kubernetes/website/docs/getting-started-guides/kops.md

 `kops update cluster useast1.dev.awsdata.com --yes`

 That takes a few seconds to run, but then your cluster will likely take a few minutes to actually be ready.
-`kops update cluster` will be the tool you'll use whenever you change the configuration of your cluster;
+`kops update cluster` will be the tool you'll use whenever you change the configuration of your cluster; it applies the changes you have made to the configuration to your cluster - reconfiguring AWS or kubernetes as needed.

-you will `kops edit ig nodes`, then `kops update cluster --yes` to apply your configuration.
+For example, after you `kops edit ig nodes`, then `kops update cluster --yes` to apply your configuration, and sometimes you will also have to `kops rolling-update cluster` to roll out the configuration immediately.

 Without `--yes`, `kops update cluster` will show you a preview of what it is going to do.
 This is handy for production clusters!